awsdocs/amazon-efs-user-guide/doc_source/performance.md

 ## Throughput Modes<a name="throughput-modes"></a>

 There are two throughput modes to choose from for your file system, Bursting Throughput and Provisioned Throughput\.
 With *Bursting Throughput* mode, throughput on Amazon EFS scales as the size of your file system in the standard storage class grows\.
-For more information about EFS storage classes, see [EFS Storage Classes](storage-classes.md)\.
+For more information about EFS storage classes, see [EFS storage classes](storage-classes.md)\.
 With *Provisioned Throughput *mode, you can instantly provision the throughput of your file system \(in MiB/s\) independent of the amount of data stored\.

 **Note**
 You can decrease your file system throughput in Provisioned Throughput mode as long as it’s been more than 24 hours since the last decrease\.
 Additionally, you can change between Provisioned Throughput mode and the default Bursting Throughput mode as long as it’s been more than 24 hours since the last throughput mode change\.